Last Updated 21/07/2022 at 12:00

 How do I access PPE?

 Using the Scottish Government advice as a guide, if you require PPE and can’t get it through your normal routes you will be able to access it through your local carers centre.
-You can find your local carers centre on Care Information Scotland website.
+You can find your local carers centre on the Care Information Scotland website.

 If your local carers centre is unavailable and you cannot wait until it reopens, you can call the NHS National Services Scotland (NSS) Social Care PPE Support Centre on 0300 303 3020.